Which of the following are considered the four major types of bio... | Channels for Pearson+

 1

+Begin by understanding that biological molecules are essential components of living organisms, playing critical roles in structure, function, and regulation of the body's tissues and organs.

-Identify the four major types of biomolecules essential for life.
-These are carbohydrates, lipids, proteins, and nucleic acids.
+Identify the four major types of biological molecules: carbohydrates, lipids, proteins, and nucleic acids.
+These are the primary macromolecules found in all living organisms.

-Understand the role of carbohydrates: They are the primary source of energy and are involved in structural functions in cells.
+Carbohydrates are molecules composed of carbon, hydrogen, and oxygen, and they serve as a major energy source for the body.

-Recognize the function of lipids: They are important for energy storage, cell membrane structure, and signaling.
+Lipids are a diverse group of hydrophobic molecules, including fats, oils, and steroids, important for energy storage and cell membrane structure.

 Watch next